FactSet Research (FDS) Dividend Report

 Key Takeaways

-📈 FactSet offers a 1.01% dividend yield with 24 consecutive years of growth and a payout ratio under 30%, signaling strong potential for continued increases.
+📈 FactSet offers a 2.28% dividend yield with over two decades of consecutive annual increases and a payout ratio of just 27.61%, leaving substantial room for continued growth.

-💵 The company generated $661.7 million in operating cash flow and $564.8 million in free cash flow over the trailing 12 months, comfortably covering dividends and buybacks.
+💵 The company generated $761.2 million in operating cash flow and $545.5 million in free cash flow over the trailing twelve months, comfortably funding both dividends and share repurchases.

 FactSet Research Systems Inc. (FDS) delivers financial data and analytics to the institutions that shape global markets.
 With over two decades of consistent dividend growth, high margins, and strong free cash flow, it has built a reputation for dependable execution and steady returns.
 Its client base, largely made up of wealth managers and institutional firms, relies heavily on its platform, which drives recurring revenue and low churn.

-Leadership remains focused on long-term growth through disciplined capital allocation, strategic acquisitions like LiquidityBook, and ongoing technology investment.
-Despite recent stock pressure and cautious analyst revisions, FactSet maintains strong fundamentals and a clear roadmap for expansion.
+Leadership remains focused on long-term growth through disciplined capital allocation and ongoing technology investment.
+Despite meaningful stock pressure over the past year, FactSet maintains strong fundamentals and a clear roadmap for expansion, and the pullback has produced a valuation setup that looks notably different from where the stock has traded historically.

 Recent Events